BreadcrumbPattie/merk/README.md

     source /Users/your_name/merk/.venv/bin/activate && python /Users/your_name/merk/merk.py

+A note: all command-line arguments, as documented below, work on the all versions of **MERK**.

 # Running MERK with Python

 First, make sure that all the [requirements](#python-requirements) are installed.
 Next, [download](https://www.dropbox.com/scl/fi/pf9p7ltb3uufm5akjz7l0/merk-latest.zip?rlkey=3caodopybbcxr4p9grxygxzym&st=01zsuura&dl=1) **MERK**.
 Extract the zipfile to a directory of your choice using your favorite archive/zip program.
 Open a command prompt, navigate to the directory you extracted **MERK** to, and type: